2018 Winter Market Application Materials:

 Vendor Selection Process

 Upon receiving a vendor’s application, the Market Manager and Coordinator will first consider vendors returning from the previous season who are in good standing.
+Winter Market vendors from early 2018 will be given second priority.
 New applicants will then be considered, if space allows and based on the market needs.
 By March 22, all vendors will be notified of acceptance status.
-NOTE: No craft/artisan vendors, home party, or consultant businesses are accepted.
+NOTE: NEW this year, Craft/artisan vendors WILL be allowed to apply for the first 4 weeks and the last 4 weeks of the season.
+Home party or consultant businesses are not eligible for a booth.
 For more information, contact us at 612-861-9362 or FarmersMarket@cityofrichfield.org.

 Application and Registration Timeline